fybrik/fybrik/site/docs/concepts/config-policies.md

 ### Add a new attribute definition to the taxonomy

-See https://github.com/fybrik/fybrik/blob/master/samples/taxonomy/example/infrastructure/attributepair.yaml for an example how to define an attribute and the corresponding measurement units.
+See [metric taxonomy](https://github.com/fybrik/fybrik/blob/master/samples/taxonomy/example/infrastructure/attributepair.yaml) for an example how to define an attribute and the corresponding measurement units.

 ### Usage of infrastructure attributes in policies